-But with so many communication channels available, how can we be sure we’re using the right ones to connect with our target markets, fulfill operational goals, and sustain brand positioning?
-Let’s look at various channel categories, and what we know:
+But with so many communication channels available, how can we be sure we’re using the right ones to connect with our target markets, maintain quality of service, fulfill operational goals, and sustain brand positioning?
+Let’s look at how various channel categories can help you provide better customer support:

 Voice (including phone and video) enables great empathy and fairly complex interactions.
-Noise or bad connections, however, can lead to miscommunication.
+Noise or bad connections, however, can lead to miscommunication between your support team and the customer.

 - 48% of people 55 years old and up prefer telephone conversations.